Revision Total Hip Surgery Dr. Pujadas

 The main reasons for revision surgery are mechanical failure such as:

 Revision surgery of the hip is more complicated than a primary total hip procedure.
-It is complicated by loss of bone, as well as muscle mass.
+This is because of loss of bone, and muscle mass.
 Fortunately, newer technology and advancements in prosthetic designs make revision surgery much less of a problem at this time.
 The prosthetic designs are lasting much longer and have less mechanical complications associated with them and can provide greater stability.

 Hip revision surgeries usually take approximately 2-3 hours to perform.
-The hospital stay for revision surgery is usually 2-3 days depending on the exact nature of the revision surgery performed.
-This is related to the weight bearing status of the patient after their surgery.
-Usually a home physical therapy program is carried out for approximately 2-3 weeks at which time the patient is seen back in the office for a follow up visit.
-Usually a formal physical therapy program as an outpatient would be initiated at that time.
+The hospital stay for revision surgery is usually 1-3 days depending on the exact nature of the revision surgery.
+This is mostly due to the weight bearing status of the patient after their surgery.
+The patient will have home physical therapy program for approximately 2-3 weeks.
+At the end of that period, the patient will schedule for a follow up visit.
+A formal outpatient physical therapy program will be set up at this time.
 The healing process from the revision surgery can take up to 6-12 weeks.

 Although the recovery from revision surgery has improved greatly, there still needs to be a significant effort to reduce the incidence of hip revision surgery.
-It is important that the patient is aware of the risks of infection and/or implant failure and to monitor themselves post surgery with periodic follow up visits with x-rays and examination.
+It is important that the patient is aware of the risks of infection and/or implant failure.
+Therefore, they need to monitor themselves post surgery with periodic follow up visits with x-rays and examination.

 Several Approaches To Treating Hip Pain With JOI Physical Therapy

 Despite hip pain being a common complaint among all people, there are a few easy forms of physical therapy which can help.
-Exercises for core strength and stability are used to treat and prevent pain in the hips.
+Maintain core strength and stability to treat and prevent pain in the hips.
 Ergonomic education is instrumental in treating hip pain, as the way in which people sit or stand can be a contributing source of pain.
-Lastly and perhaps most importantly is keeping up with your health.
-Weight loss and maintaining a healthy body weight are always recommended in the treatment of hip pain.
+Lastly, perhaps most importantly, you need to maintain good health.
+Keep a healthy body weight can really help decrease hip pain.